komputing/FaucETH/README.md

 Optional properties you can set are `app.title`, `app.imageURL`, `app.amount` or `chain.explorer`

+You can change the port by setting the environment variable `PORT` or passing it as an command line argument like this:
+`./bin/fauceth -port=420`
+the default port is `8080`

+after you started the app you can see the address by accessing `locahost:8080/admin` - this way you can initially fund it.

 # Dream

 What would be reall nice would be a web3 faucet - if anyone has ideas how to realize it please contact me.
 The problem I cannot overcome is how to validate a captcha without a backend.